 Preheat oven to 425°F. Roll out puff pastry on a lightly greased baking sheet.
 Place cheese in the middle of puff pastry and create a small indent in top of the cheese with a spoon.
 Fill indent with caramel, then bundle puff pastry up and around cheese.
 Lightly brush pastry with egg mixture.
 Bake for 20-25 minutes.
 Let cool for 5 minutes before serving with your favorite crackers or French bread.
 Enjoy!

-Kelly spends her holidays cooking up pies to-go for the Spears Store in East Charlotte, so this simple and delicious side is the perfect accompaniment to her Thanksgiving Spread. ~ Shared by Kelly Murphy of Lewis Creek Catering
+Kelly spends her holidays cooking up pies to-go for the Spears Store in East Charlotte, so this simple and delicious side is the perfect accompaniment to her Thanksgiving Spread. ~ Shared by Kelly Murphy

 - 1 bag Vermont cranberries